ng-Classic/ng-classic/aio/content/guide/zone.md

 <!-- vale Angular.Google_Headings = YES -->

 To make Zone.js available in Angular, you need to import the `zone.js` package.
-If you are using the Angular CLI, this step is done automatically, and you can see the following line in the `src/polyfills.ts`:
+If you are using the Angular ClassicCLI, this step is done automatically, and you can see the following line in the `src/polyfills.ts`:

 <code-example format="typescript" language="typescript">

 /***************************************************************************************************
- &ast; Zone JS is required by default for Angular itself.
+ &ast; Zone JS is required by default for Angular Classicitself.
  */
-import 'zone.js';  // Included with Angular CLI.
+import 'zone.js';  // Included with Angular ClassicCLI.

 </code-example>